Jsundstrom0223/should_it_be_hyphenated/README.md

 Should It Be Hyphenated? is a work-in-progress Flask app with a Python back end.
 The app relies on Merriam-Webster's Collegiate® Dictionary with Audio API and is hosted on Render [here](https://should-it-be-hyphenated-kmfc.onrender.com/).

-For more information on Merriam-Webster's APIs, see the Merriam-Webster Developer Center's [FAQ page](https://dictionaryapi.com/info/frequently-asked-questions) or [JSON documentation](https://dictionaryapi.com/products/json).
+For details on the JSON responses returned by the API and the app's handling of those responses, see ["A Note on Merriam-Webster's Collegiate® Dictionary with Audio API"](https://github.com/Jsundstrom0223/should_it_be_hyphenated/blob/main/api_explanation.md).
+For more extensive and general information on the API, see Merriam-Webster Developer Center's [FAQ page](https://dictionaryapi.com/info/frequently-asked-questions) or [JSON documentation](https://dictionaryapi.com/products/json).